 8. Streamline Workflows and Automate Repetitive Tasks

-Look closely at your call center’s internal processes and agent workflows.
-Are there any bottlenecks or redundant steps?
-Simplifying complex workflows can shave valuable seconds or even minutes off AHT.
+Take a close look at your call center’s internal processes and how your agents work.
+Are there any bottlenecks or unnecessary steps in the process?
+Simplifying complex workflows can save valuable seconds or even minutes on Average Handle Time (AHT).

 Furthermore, many repetitive, manual tasks can be automated: